SujonHera/BrandHera-Project/README.md

 # Multiple Page Website
 It is small business website. this website very user friendly and eye friend website. you can use it our own project.
-It is so much good. itis my thrid project full website.
+It is so much good. it is my thrid project full website.
 I try to available create good design.

 * This template create using HTML, CSS and CSS3, Javascript, Bootstrap some another plugin.
 * It is a small business website